louisYen/louisYen.github.io/_pages/publications.md

     </p>

     <p class="publication-desc">
       Alfa adapts gaze models to new users and domains with only a few unlabeled samples by reweighting useful spatial patterns already learned in pre-trained filters.
+The same low-rank adaptation idea also extends to diffusion-based language models for reasoning tasks.
     </p>

     <div class="publication-tags">